TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ## Smart Token Architecture

-Part of the architecture of a Smart Token can be inferred from traditional trust anchors, such as Google Wallet.
-However, due to the decision to base the Smart Token on public blockchain systems, several significant changes are necessary.
-Most importantly, Token Runtime Environment replaces the role of Google as the operating environment.
+Given the shift from traditional trust anchors to Smart Tokens, a new architectural component becomes necessary to enable the functionalities of these tokens.
+This component, called the Token Runtime Environment, replaces the role of entities like Google in the traditional trust anchor model.
+The Token Runtime Environment serves as the operating environment for the Smart Token, ensuring its trusted behaviour and facilitating its role as a Trust Anchor.
+The democratisation of this process can turn the Internet into a public good, accessible and beneficial to all.

 #### Token Runtime Environment